 The 2016 Rio Summer Olympics may be over but the Paralympics are about to start (7–18 September), and my exploration of Brazil continues.
 It struck me towards the end of the Olympics that the only Brazilian food I ever had tried was bolitas, which is actually called pão de queijo, so having begun my further tasting of Brazil with some awful-tasting spicy chilli samba and Brazilian salsa style Pringles – the former was boring and the latter was too salty, though I was too hyped up to admit to their faults before – here are some better ways to get into the Rio spirit.

 If you’re looking to holiday “at home” in England this summer, as many are doing because of Brexit and terrorism, think about York!
+I visited for the first time with my Mum and my friend Charles (leaving part-way through) last month.
 Not only is it one of the most English-feeling cities I’ve stayed in, but this city has many layers of history and a laidback attitude that Londoners lack, and is now my 2nd favourite city in England after London.
 Whereas previous places I’ve stayed in have been good for transport connections but were themselves unexciting, York ticks both boxes and more.
 Continue reading

 With 4 days to go before the opening ceremony of the Rio 2016 Summer Olympics, here’s a timeline highlighting the travails the country had to surmount in order to reach this stage.
 Continue reading